3mdeb/96boards-docs-wiki/The-FAQ-nursery.md

 **Q: I'm new here.
 What should I read first?**

-The blog series "96Boards Out of box experience guide" are a great way to get a gentle introduction to 96Boards:
+Reading the blog series "96Boards Out of box experience guide" is a great introduction to 96Boards:

 * [96Boards Out of box experience guide – part 1](http://www.96boards.org/blog/96boards-box-experience-guide-1/)
 * [96Boards Out of box experience guide – part 2](http://www.96boards.org/blog/96boards-box-experience-guide-2/)
 * [96Boards Out of box experience guide – part 3](http://www.96boards.org/blog/96boards-box-experience-guide-3/)

 **Q: What is the best way to ask questions on the forum?**